bmrf/tron/README.md

 7. **Check for update**: Compare the local copy of Tron to the version on the official repo (does this by reading latest version number from `sha256sums.txt`).
 If the local copy is out of date, Tron will ask to automatically download the latest copy (**always** recommended).
 If permitted, it will download a copy to the desktop, verify the SHA256 hash, then self-destruct (delete) the current outdated copy

-8. **Check for sub-stage updates**: Check the versions of the sub-stage scripts hosted on Github (e.g. `stage_4_repair.bat`) and compare to local versions.
+8. **Check for sub-stage updates**: If the `-asu` (`AUTO_SUBSTAGE_UPDATE`) switch is used, check the versions of the sub-stage scripts hosted on Github (e.g. `stage_4_repair.bat`) and compare to local versions.
 If the Github version is newer, automatically splice it in prior to beginning execution of Stage 0

 8. **Detect Administrator rights**: Detect whether or not we're running as Administrator and alert the user if we're not